 - 15:00 John Hammond, The Pirbright Institute, UK

 - 16:00 Identification of cell subsets involved in regulation of HIV-1 broadly neutralising antibody production to inform vaccine design - Seph Borrow, University of Oxford, UK

-- 16:30 Ageing and the response to vaccination - Michelle Linterman, Babraham Institute, UK
+- 16:30 The adjuvant GLA-SE promotes human Tfh cell expansion and emergence of public TCR clonotypes - Michelle Linterman, Babraham Institute, UK

 - 17:00 Regulatory B cells, arthritis and gut mucosal inflammation: what is the link? - Claudia Mauri, University College London, UK